Thames sailing barge: Build and rigging

 The mast was mounted in a mast case, or "tabernacle", at deck level and could be dropped and raised while under way, enabled the barge to "shoot bridges"-pass under bridges, on the Thames and Medway without losing headway.
 When no wharf was available, the barge could use the ebbing tide to stand on the mud, close to shore and offload its goods onto carts.
 A barge with no topsail – or top mast sailing stumpy-rigged required a smaller crew.
 With a shallow draught, they could penetrate deep into the back waters.
 Not needing ballast reduced their turn-round time.
 Where fitted, the bowsprit could also be "topped up" - raised, to allow it to use a shorter wharf.

-In good conditions, sailing barges could attain speeds of over 12 kn, and their leeboards allowed them to be highly effective windward performers.
+In good conditions, sailing barges could attain speeds of over 12 kn, and their leeboards enabled them to be highly effective windward performers.
 The unusual spritsail rig allowed any combination of sails to be set: often the topsail on its own would be effective.